cadnano/cadnano2.5/README.md

 Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful for some people.

-### Anaconda Installation

-First create a new conda environment.
-The default anaconda install typically have PyQt4 installed, and that doesn't always play well with PyQt5, so we need to create an empty one.

-(If you know what you are doing, you can omit the `--no-default-packages` flag.)

-    conda create --no-default-packages -n pyqt5 python=3

-followed by:

-    activate pyqt5

-Second, install PyQt5 in the new environment.
-(Make sure you have activated the `pyqt5` environment using the `activate` command).
-Unfortunately, Anaconda doesn't have an official PyQt5 build at the moment, but [`dsdale24` has 64-bit Win/OSX/Linux builds on his channel](https://anaconda.org/dsdale24/pyqt5).
-Install this using:

-    conda install -c https://conda.anaconda.org/dsdale24 pyqt5

-Note: Before doing the step above, you may want to check if an official Anaconda pyqt5 build is available.
-You can check this simply using `conda search pyqt5` or `conda install pyqt5`.

-There is an open issue on Anaconda to support PyQt5: [ContinuumIO/anaconda-issues#138](https://github.com/ContinuumIO/anaconda-issues/issues/138).

 # *nno2stl*: Conversion of cadnano *.json files to 3D STL model